Turkey in the Eurovision Song Contest 1991: Before Eurovision

-The final took place on 9 March 1991 at the TRT Studios in Ankara, hosted by Bülend Özveren.
+The Turkish Radio and Television Corporation (TRT) held the national final on 9 March 1991 at its studios in Ankara, hosted by Bülend Özveren.
 Fourteen songs competed and the winner was determined by the votes of eight regional juries.

 At Eurovision

 On the night of the contest the trio performed 10th in the running order following France and preceding Ireland.
 At the close of the voting the song had received 44 points placing Turkey 12th.
 7 participants had voted for İki Dakika.
 The Turkish jury awarded its 12 points to Israel.